 I loved the movies growing up, and my son and I go to see each new one together, every time they come out.
 My wife, forever the good sport, also joins (and she doesn’t even make fun of us), and sometimes Mikey brings a friend.
 My daughter Gabby, well, let’s just say she’s not interested, and we get the teenage girl “eye roll” whenever we ask her if she wants to tag along.

 But I photoshopped her into this Princess Leia pic:

 SOME SPOILERS AHEAD FOR THOSE WHO HAVEN’T SEEN THE OLD MOVIES.

 So here we have it – my 5 top estate planning tips for a galaxy far far away:

-Just naming someone as executor is NOT enough to force a company, like yahoo or google/gmail to release digital assets to the executor.
-Specific authority has to be granted in the Will.
+Just naming someone as executor is NOT enough to force a company, like Yahoo or Google/Gmail to release digital assets to the executor.
+The specific authority has to be granted in the Will.
 Without it, the digital giants like google and apple can refuse to give access.
 I mean, what if R2-D2 never tried to track down his previous owner, Obi-Wan on Tatooine?
-Or if Luke hadn’t bought R2 and C-3PO from the jawas.
+Or if Luke hadn’t bought R2 and C-3PO from the jaws.
 Don’t let your digital assets fall into the hands of the empire.

 May the force be with you.